 About the Program

-HPG’s Education Outreach program, Building with Clay, was established in 2010 and is a clay instruction program for underserved youth and adults in community centers and schools in Hawaii.
-Building with Clay is committed to building community, artistic skills, self-confidence, and opportunities for creative growth through the teaching of ceramics.
+The Hawaii Potters’ Guild (HPG) Educational Outreach program, Building with Clay, was established in 2010 and is a clay instruction program for underserved youth and adults in schools and community centers on O’ahu.
+Through the Building with Clay program, HPG is committed to building community, artistic skills, self-confidence, and opportunities for creative growth through the teaching of ceramics.
 The program’s instructors are ceramics artists and professional educators, several of whom are Part-time Temporary Teachers (PTTs) within the Hawaii Department of Education school system.

-Due to budget cuts, many schools have discontinued or limited arts programs.
+Due to budget cuts, many schools have been forced to discontinue or limit arts programs.
 HPG believes that art is an important component in the healthy development of children because it fosters creativity and encourages self-expression.

-Since its inception, HPG’s Building with Clay program has taught over 100 classes to well over 1000 children and adults.
-HPG partnered with Palama Settlement in 2010 to establish a year-round clay program for children at Palama.
+Since its inception, HPG’s Building with Clay program has taught hundreds of classes to well over 3000 children and adults.
+HPG partnered with Palama Settlement in 2010 to establish a year-round clay program for children and court-adjudicated teens at Palama.
 In November of 2011, with the assistance of HPG instructors, Palama children created a 9’ by 15’ mosaic sea-life wall to commemorate Palama Settlement’s 100th anniversary of incorporation.